 The 21st Century…

 …And while mankind has yet to colonise the oceans, much of the future as projected in 1993 by creator Rockne S. O’Bannon has come to pass in one form or another.
-Leaps in technology showcased in the ambitious pitch for his new series about a futuristic Submarine such as the vPal, SeaPOC and Stun Gun all prevail today (albeit under different terms).
-Artificial gills are a 3D print away and even the Stinger one-man Sub now exists as a legitimate recreational vehicle.
+Leaps in technology forming part of the ambitious pitch for his new series about a futuristic Submarine such as the vPal Communicator, SeaPOC Tablet and Stun Gun Taser all prevail today (albeit under different terms).
+Artificial gills are merely a 3D print away and even the Stinger one-man Sub now exists as the Seabreacher -a legitimate recreational vehicle.

-Its not all about the hardware, however, as ecology and politics remain at the forefront of the human condition, with conflict and war prevalent as ever and an environment challenged by a current US administration that refuses to acknowledge the extent (or even existence) of Global Warming.
+Its not all about the hardware, however, as ecology and politics remain at the forefront of the human condition, with conflict and war prevalent as ever and an environment challenged by a current US administration that refuses to acknowledge the extent (or even existence) of climate change.

 And so we actually, finally, find ourselves in the year 2018, where, in an alternate reality, The United Earth Oceans Organisation has been formed to govern the thriving undersea communities and its flagship, state-of-the-art submarine SeaQuest DSV has been assigned to its original designer – Captain Nathan Hale Bridger – for a tour unlike any other.